 - Some words help us to understand how long something will take (e.g. 'day', 'week', 'month', 'year' or parts of days including 'morning', 'afternoon', 'evening', 'night') or how long it will be until an event occurs (e.g. 'soon', 'later') - Durations can be compared using words such as 'longer' and 'shorter'.
-We need children in Year 2 to explain time duration in 15 minute intervals. - Durations can be directly compared only if the activities you are timing begin at the same time (e.g. the time it takes for different people to walk a prescribed distance). - Familiar durations can be used to estimate and/or measure how long something will take (e.g. the duration of a favourite television show can be used to gain an idea of how long something will take "It will take the same amount of time as Play School to drive to Grandma's")
+We need children in Year 3 to investigate time duration, including in days, minutes and hours. - Durations can be directly compared only if the activities you are timing begin at the same time (e.g. the time it takes for different people to walk a prescribed distance). - Familiar durations can be used to estimate and/or measure how long something will take (e.g. the duration of a favourite television show can be used to gain an idea of how long something will take "It will take the same amount of time as Play School to drive to Grandma's")